Triads

 • Stage: working-professional, single, newly married, young kids, empty-nesters, retired, grandparent, etc.

 • Place: Consider your geographics.
-Be cautious of being in a group where regular meetings are hindered due to distance and consider the value of being in the same community.
+Be cautious of being in a group where regular meetings are hindered due to distance and consider the value of being in the same physical community.
 Also consider the types of commitments you have and seek to find people who share similar calendars.

 3) Schedule the first meeting to sense group commitment and compatibility

-4) Register your Triad (Form link at the top of this page)
+4) Register your Triad

-By registering your Triad you will be creating opportunity for greater resourcing and accountability as a Triad.
-Note that the Church is not assigning or running these groups.
-But the TCC ministry team hopes to provide some support and direction to them with periodic check-ins.
-So please register your triad once your group has come to a committed start.
-The registration form access is located at the top of this page.
+By registering your Triad (link at the top of this page), you will be creating opportunities for greater resourcing and accountability as a Triad.
+The church is not assigning or running these groups but the TCC ministry team hopes to provide some support and direction to them with periodic check-ins.
+So, please register your Triad once your group has come to a committed start.

-5) A bi-annual check-in to re-evaluate Having had several meetings, have an agreed upon date to collectively and openly assess how the group is going.
+Set a date together so, after several meetings, you can collectively and openly assess how the group is going.

 • Consider questions like:

-• Are we finding that meeting once monthly gives us enough time?
-Do we want to consider meeting twice monthly if it works for everyone?
+• Do we want to consider meeting twice monthly if it works for everyone?

 • Are there questions we want to remove or add?